In association with

 How can I identify the benefits of the intervention to explore in the health economic evaluation?

-There are several recognised approaches that can be adopted to help identify benefits.
-These include the use of logic models, stakeholder “benefits workshops”, referring to case studies of similar initiatives adopted elsewhere, or discussing benefits with patients
+There are several recognised approaches that you can use to help identify benefits.
+These include logic models, stakeholder “benefits workshops”, case studies of similar initiatives adopted elsewhere or discussions with patients.

 When in an evaluation should benefits start to be considered?

-Good benefits management should begin as early as possible in the programme or project, which will often be significantly before implementation has commenced to enable the baseline to be captured.
+Good benefits management should begin as early as possible in the programme or project.
+This will often be significantly before implementation has started to enable the baseline to be captured.

 How should an appropriate baseline be determined?